codex-team/editor.js/docs/tools.md

 ### validate() _optional_

+Allows to check correctness of Tool's `data`.
+If Tool's data didn't pass the validation it won't be saved.

 ### merge() _optional_

 Method that specifies how to merge two `Blocks` of the same type, for example on `Backspace` keypress.